SacredData/hyper-music/docs/README.md

 <img src="https://raw.githubusercontent.com/SacredData/pRoJEct-NeGYa/master/assets/img/post_preview.jpg" width="540">

-This is where new music releases get added.
+Directory where new music releases are published.

-Each post provides cover art and analyzes the art's colors (using Vibrant) to draw unique visualizations on both the Wavesurfer waveform, as well as the canvas background.
+Each `post` or `playlist` in `./_posts/` provides cover art and analyzes the art's colors (using Vibrant) to draw unique visualizations on both the Wavesurfer waveform, as well as the canvas background.

 #### layout: post

-Creates a new webpage & podcast item entry for a single track.
+* Creates a new webpage & permalink.

-Posts may be of type `Composition`, `Reflection`, or `Live Score`..
+* Creates podcast item entry.
+* Generates Scheme.org, OpenGraph, and Twitter card metadata for the release.

 #### `post` metadata